 Select that clip and open the Inspector.
-All audio plug-ins applied to that clip appear under the volume and pan controls, with that filter's controls appearing directly in the inspector.
+All audio plug-ins applied to that clip appear in the Effects tab, with that filter's controls appearing directly in the inspector.

 To edit a track's audio plug-ins, do one of the following: